Categories

 • The Michael Zapoticzny Memorial Scholarship, established in 2002, is named for 18-year-old Michael Zapoticzny, who passed away in 2001, from epilepsy during his freshman year at Rutgers University in New Jersey.
 His parents Steve and Sue Zapoticzny award up to $6,000 annually to one college undergraduate in Michael’s honor.

 • The Kim Tallian Memorial Scholarship, established in 2024, will award $2,000 annually through 2028 to one college undergraduate.
-The scholarship honors the late Kim Tallian, PharmD, APh, BCPP, FASHP, FCCP, FCSHP who served on the Epilepsy Foundation of San Diego County’s Board of Director’s and Professionally Advisory Board.
+The scholarship honors the late Kim Tallian, PharmD, APh, BCPP, FASHP, FCCP, FCSHP who served on the Epilepsy Foundation of San Diego County’s Board of Director’s and Professional Advisory Board.
 Kim was a speaker at many epilepsy conferences, teacher and school nurse trainings and Camp Quest.

 Eligibility

-1. Students currently being treated for epilepsy that are currently enrolled or will be enrolled in a college, university or trade school in the fall of 2024.
+1. Students currently being treated for epilepsy that are currently enrolled or will be enrolled in a college, university or trade school in the fall of 2026.
 Applicants must provide a letter from their doctor verifying that they are currently being treated for epilepsy/seizure disorder.
 Applicants must also show satisfactory academic performance and demonstrate financial need.
 (The criteria for “satisfactory academic performance” does not necessarily mean high GPA.
 It will be considered according to the capabilities of the student given any learning disabilities, medication side effects, etc.).

 OR